This post may contain affiliate links.

 - Next, put the potatoes in the air fryer.
 Set the temperature to 400 degrees and timer to 20 minutes.
 At the 10 minute mark, halfway through cooking, remove the basket, shake then place back in the air fryer to continue cooking.

 - While potatoes are cooking, melt butter.
 When potatoes are done, transfer them to a bowl and drizzle on butter.
-Sprinkle with salt, pepper, and parsley and toss, coating the potatoes.
+Sprinkle with salt, pepper, and parsley and toss, coating a nice flavor on the potatoes.

 - Serve immediately and savor each yummy bite!